robbyFux/vtTool/doc/vtTool.md

 ###Find the name of the evil

-VT-Tool offers a convenient way of determining the likely name of malware by querying VirusTotal? using the file’s hash via the command line.
+VT-Tool offers a convenient way of determining the likely name of malware by querying VirusTotal using the file’s hash via the command line.

 ![vtTool](https://raw.githubusercontent.com/robbyFux/Tools/master/doc/vtTool.png)

 ##Introduction

-Source file can be found here: https://code.google.com/p/malware-crawler/source/browse/MalwareCrawler/src/tools/vtTool.py
+Source file can be found here: https://raw.githubusercontent.com/robbyFux/Tools/master/src/vtTool.py

 ##Requirements